tsolomko/BitByteData/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-lightgrey.svg)](https://raw.githubusercontent.com/tsolomko/BitByteData/master/LICENSE)
 [![Build Status](https://travis-ci.org/tsolomko/BitByteData.svg?branch=develop)](https://travis-ci.org/tsolomko/BitByteData)

-A Swift framework with classes for reading bytes and bits consequently.
+A Swift framework with classes for reading and writing bytes and bits.

 ## Installation

 Right now only Swift Package manager is supported.
+(Carthage and CocoaPods will be available at the 1.0 release).
 To install using SPM, add BitByteData to you package dependencies and specify it as a dependency for your target, e.g.: